baquerst/baquerst.github.io/README.md

 3. HTML
 4. Python

 I ranked Java as my most liked programming language because of how familiar I am with it.
 It was the first programming language I learned, so I feel I have the most knowledge in this language.
-Writing ```public static void main(String[] args)``` feels natural to me.
+Writing a main method using ```public static void main(String[] args)``` feels natural to me because of how much time I spent coding in Java.

 Right now, I have aspirations to become a UX designer or Front-end developer but I still have a ways to go.
 Below is a list of the accomplishments I have achieved and hope to achieve in the future.
 - [x] Attend a university